Chemicals for Inflatable Hot Tubs: All You Need To Know

 Using the right chemicals for inflatable hot tubs is essential for maintaining water quality.
 It protects the equipment and ensures a safe and enjoyable experience.

-Maintaining the pH and alkalinity levels, using sanitizers, and shocking the water are all important steps in keeping the water clean and clear.
-If you notice a chlorine smell, it may be a sign that the chlorine levels in the water are too high.
+Maintaining pH and alkalinity levels, using sanitizers, and shocking the water are all important steps in keeping the water clean and clear.
+If you notice a chlorine smell, it may be a sign that chlorine levels are too high.
 Adjust it accordingly.

 Frequently Asked Questions